 For the first time in decades, Boise State is planning to offer baseball, as the university has announced plans to add a baseball program.
-Boise State has also dropped its wrestling program, a decision that announced along with the reinstitution of baseball.
+Boise State has also dropped its wrestling program, a decision that was announced along with the reinstitution of baseball.

 Boise State has not delivered a specific timeline on when baseball will be added, but it said in an announcement earlier this week that it is “committed to moving ahead as quickly as possible,” in establishing the program.
 Baseball was last offered at the Boise State in 1980, the final season before it was dropped from university’s varsity sports offerings.

-“This was not an easy decision, but one that needed to be made as we consider the long-term vision for Bronco athletics,” said director of athletics Curt Apsey said in a statement.
+“This was not an easy decision, but one that needed to be made as we consider the long-term vision for Bronco athletics,” director of athletics Curt Apsey said in a statement.
 “We will continue to honor the scholarships we provide our student-athletes, and will do all we can to help those who want to continue their collegiate wrestling careers elsewhere.”